 Most patients often use vertigo and dizziness interchangeably to describe several symptoms, including difficulty walking, balance disorders, and lightheadedness.
 However, specialists consider vertigo as a symptom that results from a problem in the ear and brain balance centers.

-If you’re experiencing a vertigo attack that has lasted for days, it’s wise to seek a chiropractic care center in Fairfax, VA, immediately.
+If you’re experiencing a vertigo attack that has lasted for days, it’s wise to seek a chiropractic clinic immediately.

 Symptoms of Vertigo